Academy Center of the Arts

-+ Magnolia Foods (2476 Rivermont Ave.) and Flint Property Group (2484 Rivermont Ave.): The acrylic paintings of Lindsay Kirkland through Aug.
-31.
++ Magnolia Foods (2476 Rivermont Ave.) and Flint Property Group (2484 Rivermont Ave.): The oils and drawings of Amy Burczyk through March 28.

-+ The Virginian Hotel (712 Church St.): The photography of Clyde Trent through Aug.
-15, and the oils of Kelly Gravely Mattox from Aug.
-15 to Nov.
-15.
++ The Virginian Hotel (712 Church St.): The oil paintings of Sunny Goode through May 15.

 The Lynchburg Art Club

 Local artists Sally deNiord, Kelly Gravely Mattox and Patty Powers will be showing their work in the exhibit “Chromatic Visions,” which opens with a reception from 5 to 8 p.m. and runs through March 29.
 (434) 528-9434, www.lynchburgart club.org.

 901 Court St.

 The museum is opening the first part of its new exhibit, “We the Women: Commemorating 100 Years of the 19th Amendment,” during First Friday.
 Part I, titled “The Battle for Ratification,” introduces the women’s suffrage (or voting rights) movement in America and highlights the work of Lynchburg’s two leading suffragists, mother and daughter Elizabeth Langhorne Lewis and Elizabeth Otey.

 At the opening, which runs from 5 to 8 p.m., visitors will be able to make their own suffrage buttons with the help of Riverviews Artspace.
 They can stand side by side with the local suffrage activists who founded the “Equal Suffrage League of Lynchburg” and led voting rights activities across the city and state a century ago.
 The League of Women Voters of Lynchburg also will be on hand to discuss how the organization is still working to guarantee voters’ rights in 2020.
 (434) 455-6226, www.lynchburgmuseum.org.